 - The phone or app you use to get access codes**;

 - Your National Insurance Number;

 - Proof of your identity;

 - 10 minutes of spare time;

 First things first, head over to HMRC to get started with the retrieval process.
 If you are registered for self-assessment, then you’ll need to call HMRC to help with unlocking your account (see below for their contact details).
-If you are not registered for self-assessment, then you’ll need to create a new account for yourself (including waiting for an activation code).
+If you are not registered for self-assessment, then you’ll need to create a new account for yourself.
+(This includes waiting for an activation code).

 A government gateway account is a portal you need to use to manage all your taxes, communicate with and receive reminders from HMRC.
 You’ll also be able to check out key information like how much state pension you are entitled to and when your next tax return is due.

 How Do I Get a Government Gateway User ID?

 You can get a user ID by signing up online on the HMRC website.
 You’ll firstly need to register for an account, then wait for an activation code to be posted out to you.